php-kit/php-server/README.md

 One workaround is to install **Git for Windows**, which provides **Git BASH**, and run this tool with it.

-Another way is to install [Cygwin](https://www.cygwin.com/), wich provides a port to Windows of many Unix utilities, including BASH.
+Another way is to install [MSYS2](https://msys2.github.io) or [Cygwin](https://www.cygwin.com);
+both provide a port to Windows of many Unix utilities, including BASH.

-##### Warning

-This is not well tested on windows, as on our company we all use Macs and Windows is not a priority for us.

-Nevertheless, it would be nice if it worked on windows too, so we welcome your feedback.

 #### Installation